metas-mk/100-days-of-code/r2-log.md

 Lodash is a nice library that provides a lot of functions that help in JavaScript Development.
 It can be found here: https://lodash.com/docs/4.17.15
 Just open the console on documentation page and you can try it out directly.

+#### Fetching user data for each post

+The user data can be fetched via `/users` endpoint.
+Routes are provided to only fetch user data for a given id.

+What shall be done in the app?

+- Fetch posts
+- Show posts in PostList
+- Each element in PostList shows the UserHeader
+- User Header is given ID of user to show
+- Each UserHeader attempts to fetch its user
+- Show users in each UserHeader